vchrisb/setup-cf/README.md

 This action provides the following functionality for GitHub Actions users:

 - Installing a version of [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) and (by default) adding it to the PATH
-- Requests a Github Actions ID_Token and uses it to login to the Cloud Foundry API using the JWT Bearer Token Grant
+- Authenticating to the Cloud Foundry API using different grant types:
+  - Password
+  - Client Credentials
+  - Client Credentials with JWT
+  -

 ## Basic usage